saezlab/progeny/2_usage.md

 title: Usage
 ---

-The R package is currently under development.
-More details are coming soon...
+The user manual of the Bioconductor package can be found [here](http://bioconductor.org/packages/release/bioc/manuals/progeny/man/progeny.pdf).